-This Unified Planning Work Program (UPWP) for the Greenville Urban Area Metropolitan Planning Organization documents the transportation planning activities and related tasks to be accomplished during the federal fiscal year 2018-2019 (from July 1, 2018 through June 30, 2019).
+This Unified Planning Work Program (UPWP) for the Greenville Urban Area Metropolitan Planning Organization documents the transportation planning activities and related tasks to be accomplished during the federal fiscal year 2020-2021 (from July 1, 2020 through June 30, 2021).
 The goal of the MPO is to ensure a continuing, cooperative, and comprehensive ("3-C") approach for transportation planning for the metropolitan area, both short and long-range, with proper coordination among:

-- Local and regional MPO member governments and agencies; - North Carolina Department of Transportation (NCDOT); - Federal Highway Administration (FHWA); - Federal Transit Administration (FTA)
+- Local and regional MPO member governments and agencies;

+- North Carolina Department of Transportation (NCDOT);

+- Federal Highway Administration (FHWA);

+- Federal Transit Administration (FTA)

+- General Public within the MPO

-This document outlines metropolitan planning requirements and issues; then presents a work program of planning activities to address them during the fiscal years 2018-2019.
+This document outlines metropolitan planning requirements and issues; then presents a work program of planning activities to address them during the fiscal years 2019-2020.